flux-iac/tofu-controller/docs/References/terraform.md

 <em>(Optional)</em>
 <p>List of references to a Secret or a ConfigMap to generate variables for
 Terraform resources based on its data, selectively by varsKey.
-Values of the later Secret / ConfigMap with the samek keys will override those of the former.</p>
+Values of the later Secret / ConfigMap with the same keys will override those of the former.</p>
 </td>
 </tr>
 <tr>